berryamin/Python/Python-3/Doc/glossary.rst

       An object exposing a file-oriented API (with methods such as :meth:`read()` or :meth:`write()`) to an underlying resource.
-Depending on the way it was created, a file object can mediate access to a real on-disk file or to another other type of storage or communication device (for example standard input/output, in-memory buffers, sockets, pipes, etc.).
+Depending on the way it was created, a file object can mediate access to a real on-disk file or to another type of storage or communication device (for example standard input/output, in-memory buffers, sockets, pipes, etc.).
 File objects are also called :dfn:`file-like objects` or :dfn:`streams`.

-      There are actually three categories of file objects: raw binary files, buffered binary files and text files.
+      There are actually three categories of file objects: raw :term:`binary files <binary file>`, buffered
+      :term:`binary files <binary file>` and :term:`text files <text file>`.
       Their interfaces are defined in the :mod:`io` module.
 The canonical way to create a file object is by using the :func:`open` function.

    file-like object
       A synonym for :term:`file object`.

    finder
       An object that tries to find the :term:`loader` for a module.
-It must implement a method named :meth:`find_module`.
-See :pep:`302` for details and :class:`importlib.abc.Finder` for an
-      :term:`abstract base class`.
+It must implement either a method named :meth:`find_loader` or a method named :meth:`find_module`.
+See :pep:`302` and :pep:`420` for details and :class:`importlib.abc.Finder` for an :term:`abstract base class`.

    floor division
       Mathematical division that rounds down to nearest integer.
 The floor